 If you require transportation from the airport to our campus, please reach out to us beforehand and we will provide it.

-Students requiring academic and campus accommodations due to a documented disability should make an appointment with Mary Kate Barbosa in Student Support Services at email@example.com or 207-768-9613 to discuss needs for the fall.
+Students requiring academic and campus accommodations due to a documented disability should make an appointment with Mary Kate Barbosa in Student Support Services at email@example.com or 207-768-9613 to discuss needs.
 Please note that reasonable approved accommodations might look slightly different depending on which of the several modes of course instruction your courses will be using.